lschnartzke/fscramble/README.md

     data-directory: "./data"
     size: 1G
 ```
 Note that, in the configuration format, `size` can be used with units to simplify writing larger values.
-For clarificaton:
+For clarification:
 * Units `k, K, m, M, g, G, t, T` are supported
 * The numeric value *must* be an integer.
 * The numeric value is multiplied with `1024`.